brendony/brendony.github.io/_posts/2020-09-17-swim-meet-software.md

 I have settled on [Anvil](https://anvil.works) as my platform.

 This post is already too long, so I'll list some reasons for my choice:
 1. It's Python, all the way through - front-end and back-end.
 I know Python.
-Python is great, especially for speed of development.
+Python is especially good for speed of development.
 2. It has drag-and-drop UI construction.
 3. It has database support built-in, including a default local database.